Samarth2486/Codepackers/README.md

 # Codepackers Carousel App
-# Special thanks to Rahul and Samya for their incredible patience while building this, I couldn’t have done it alone.

 Welcome to the **Codepackers Carousel App** – an interactive platform for showcasing company services with chatbot integration, analytics dashboard, and contact functionality.
 This project consists of: